Power Solutions International, Inc. (PSIX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 14, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Power Solutions International, Inc. ("Power Solutions" or the "Company") (NASDAQ: PSIX).
+LOS ANGELES, April 15, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Power Solutions International, Inc. ("Power Solutions" or the "Company") (NASDAQ: PSIX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN POWER SOLUTIONS INTERNATIONAL, INC. (PSIX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 19, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR POWER SOLUTIONS INVESTMENTS, CLICK HERE BEFORE MAY 19, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?